Wizkiller96/WizBot/docs/bce-guide.md

 The reward multiplier for rolling 91 or higher on `.br`.
 **Default is 4.0**

+## GroupGreets

+Toggles whether your bot will group greet/bye messages into a single message every 5 seconds.
+1st user who joins will get greeted immediately
+If more users join within the next 5 seconds, they will be greeted in groups of 5.
+This will cause %user.mention% and other placeholders to be replaced with multiple users.
+Keep in mind this might break some of your embeds - for example if you have %user.avatar% in the thumbnail, it will become invalid, as it will resolve to a list of avatars of grouped users.

 ## CurrencyGenerationPassword

 Either `true` or `false` value on whether the currency spawned with `.gc` command will have a random password associated with it in the top left corner.
 This helps prevent people who lurk in the chat and just spam `.pick` to gain flowers.